 Install water saving shower heads

 Your shower can be one of the biggest water users in your home.
-If you have ave older style shower head you could be using a lot more water than you need to.
+If you have an older style shower head you could be using a lot more water than you need to.
 In fact installing a water saving shower head can save you up to 20L of water per minute.
 Meaning you don’t have to give up your hot showers to save the environment, you just need to change your shower head.
 Save money, time and the environment by installing a water saving shower head today.

 Insulate your pipes